Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

 _The air-traffic control application_

 You will be the pilot of one of these aircraft.
 And to do the flying, you will use hardware provided to you for this event.
 The [MXChip](https://microsoft.github.io/azure-iot-developer-kit/) is an Arduino-based device that is ideal for prototyping IoT solutions.
-It features an array of sensors, including an accelerometer, a gyrometer, temperature and humidity sensors, and it includes built-in WiFi so it can transmit data to Azure IoT Hub wirelessly.
+It features an array of sensors, including an accelerometer, a gyrometer, and temperature and humidity sensors, and it includes built-in WiFi so it can transmit data to Azure IoT Hubs wirelessly.
 It also features a micro-USB port by which you can connect it to your laptop, upload software, and power the hardware.
 You will control your aircraft by tilting the MXChip backward and forward to go up and down, and rotating it left and right to turn.

 ![A Micro USB cable placed next to an Azure MXChip IoT Development Board](Images/cable-and-chip.png )